JTSDK/jtsdk64-tools-msys2/README.md

 ## Install Hamlib Dependencies

-In order to use the automated installation script, you must first source it which makes it available in the shell.
-Instructions to automate process is outlined in [Automated Script Sourcing](#automated-script-sourcing) section below.
+In order to use the automated installation script, you must first source making it available in the shell.
+Instructions to automate this process is outlined in [Automated Script Sourcing](#automated-script-sourcing) section below.